 Billing for the Blaze plan

-To use Test Lab without limits on daily usage or test matrix size, upgrade to the Firebase Blaze plan.
+To use Test Lab without limits on daily usage or test matrix size, upgrade to the Firebase Blaze plan after selecting your project.
 To upgrade your billing plan, click UPGRADE in the Firebase console, and then click SELECT PLAN in the Blaze plan column.

 With the Blaze plan, you can use Test Lab to test your app at the following hourly rates: